 Credit Corp Financial Solutions Pty Ltd

-- Advising Ballance Agri-Nutrients Limited on successful injunction proceedings in the Auckland High Court against Quin Environmentals (NZ) Limited in relation to claims and the use of marks and labels in New Zealand.
+- Represented Ballance, who brought a successful interim injunction proceedings in the Auckland High Court against Quin Environmentals (NZ) Limited in relation to claims and the use of marks and labels in New Zealand.

 Other key lawyers: